-- If the portable machine is not available or cases requested for static machines and/or advanced imaging/procedure, (e.g. CT scan, MRI, IR, etc.), the referring physician should discuss the case with the radiology consultant and infection control department before sending the patient for imaging. - The patient should be directly taken into the modality room without delay and should not be waiting in general waiting areas of the department. - The modality scan area should be clear of other patients and/or unnecessary staff. - Items/equipment that are not needed in the examination should be cleared. - Radiology staff should don the necessary PPE when dealing with the patient and doff them after the finish of the process. - All patients presenting to the radiology department should wear a surgical mask for those who can tolerate it.
+- a.
+If the portable machine is not available or cases requested for static machines and/or advanced imaging/procedure, (e.g. CT scan, MRI, IR, etc.), the referring physician should discuss the case with the radiology consultant and infection control department before sending the patient for imaging. - b.
+The patient should be directly taken into the modality room without delay and should not be waiting in general waiting areas of the department. - c.
+The modality scan area should be clear of other patients and/or unnecessary staff. - d.
+Items/equipment that are not needed in the examination should be cleared. - e.
+Radiology staff should don the necessary PPE when dealing with the patient and doff them after the finish of the process.